jbx-protocol/juice-docs/docs/user/project.md

 What to know beforehand:

 - You can edit all of your project's rules over time — this allows your project to evolve as your community does.
-- When you create a Juicebox project, an *Owner NFT* is minted to your wallet.
-Only the holder of that NFT (you, the "project owner") can edit the project's rules.
+- When you create a Juicebox project, the project's NFT is minted to your wallet.
+Only the holder of that NFT (the project owner) can edit the project's rules.
 Nobody else can edit your project's rules — not even JuiceboxDAO.
 - This guide is based on [juicebox.money](https://juicebox.money/create).
 If you're setting up your project somewhere else, the steps might be different.

 ## Project Settings